 Sam Claassen, an RCM veteran and long-time wastewater engineer, was appointed CEO by the SEH Board of Directors in 2010.
 He successfully navigated SEH through the tough economic times experienced across the U.S., while still investing in learning and development.
 His belief in investing in our people mirrored client sentiment that our people are our greatest asset.

 During this time, we also expanded our work internationally, with projects in Canada and South America, while continuing to spread our work across the United States, with projects in 42 states.

 Claassen’s appointment developed an emphasis on sustainability and advancements in technology, setting up our world for future generations of success.
 He also developed our core purpose of Building a Better World for All of Us®, a unifying purpose he charges SEH to live every day.

-At SEH, our core purpose was founded on the same principles P.R.
-Banister began with in 1927.
-The principles that guided us then — providing our clients with quality solutions and good communication, while exercising a sincere concern for their needs — take us into the future.
+At SEH, our core purpose of Building a Better World for All of Us® was founded on the same principles P.R.
+Banister began with in 1927 — always keeping our clients' and world's best interests in mind.
+The principles that guided us then coupled with our core purpose today provide a solid foundation that will take us into the future.